Beulah-Matt/hazina-project-frontend/README.md

 ## Ruby on rails backend.

 >>The project is Hazina Api Rails backend.
->>The project requrements were as follows:-
+>>The project requirements were as follows:-

     >Ruby 2.7.4
     >NodeJS (v16),and npm